Days of Heroes: D-Day

 “It's the conceptual opposite of MOH:AA, gameplay-centric rather than set pieces-centric, done by a studio I've never heard of before, with 2020 VR norms and approach in mind rather than 2016.”

-“It's all about gameplay, and at that, I think it's actually got more replay value than what I expected, above and beyond what seemed to rely on set pieces a bit too much.”
+“It's all about gameplay, and at that, I think it's actually got more replay value than what I expected, above and beyond what I thought it would have, especially compared to other games that seemed to rely on set pieces a bit too much.”

-“If anything, the game is either clever at communicating its mechanics or a misery at it.”
+“If anything, the game is actually either clever at communicating its mechanics, or a misery at it.”

-“Ultimately, if I think there's room for improvement, it's about damage feedback to the player, translation fixes, communicating objectives and cues more effectively, and my personal wishlist to have the ability to pick your loadout upon starting a mission, and perhaps a skirmish mode not unlike TF2's control point mechanics for renewable gameplay.”
+“Ultimately, if I think there's room for improvement, it's about damage feedback to the player, translation fixes (which if the developers are willing to, I'd gladly assist in helping out over), communicating objectives and cues more effectively, and, my personal wishlist, to have the ability to pick your loadout upon starting a mission, and perhaps, a skirmish mode not unlike TF2's control point mechanics for renewable gameplay.”

-The game is highly optimized for performance, particularly on VR headsets like the Rift S, thanks to its simple weapon mechanics and minimal texture work, which utilizes basic rgba voxellized modeling.
-This design choice ensures a smooth gameplay experience.
+The game is highly optimized for performance, particularly on VR headsets like the Rift S, due to its use of simple rgba voxellized modeling instead of complex texture work.
+This results in smooth gameplay and efficient weapon mechanics.

 “The weapon mechanics are simple, and it runs smoothly.”